 No one knows if it's really there, but if you decide to get married in Rocchetta Mattei (yes you can!), you can celebrate your love between the mysteries of a unique place.

 Why visit Rocchetta Mattei

-With the beautiful village of Dozza, this castle is one of my favorite day trips from Bologna.
-It's just one hour by car from the city centre and in the middle of Appennino hills.
-If you have kids they will love the mysteries and secrets of this place.
-If you don't you can learn more about the unique life and ideas of Cesare Mattei.
-Read my other recommendations about the best day trips from Bologna.
+With the beautiful village of Dozza, this castle is one of my favourite day trips from Bologna.
+It's just one hour by car from the city centre and in the middle of the Apennine hills.